 Not Met 1 Met with Conditions 2 Met 3 Rating 3.1 Candidate Recruitment and Selection.
 The program admits and supports candidates from a broad range of backgrounds and diverse populations for admittance into the program.
 The program recruits candidates based on forecasted employment needs including hard to staff schools and critical shortage areas.
 The program admits candidates from a broad range of backgrounds and diverse populations.
 The program admits and supports candidates from a broad range of backgrounds and diverse populations.
 The program recruits candidates based on forecasted employment needs.
 The program admits and supports high quality candidates from a broad range of backgrounds and diverse populations and to promote their successful entry to the licensure program.
 The program recruits candidates based on forecasted employment needs including hard to staff schools and critical shortage areas.
 A recruitment plan based on mission with baseline points and goals is submitted.
 3.2 Candidate Progression.
-The program monitors candidate proficiency from The program monitors candidate progression.
-The program documents measures/gateways of candidate progression by The program documents two or more measures/gateways of candidate progression by admissions through completion providing criteria for providing explicit criteria for to ensure readiness for monitoring/assessing at the admission, exit, monitoring, licensure. beginning and exit of and assessing with a focus on preparation. candidate development throughout preparation.
-3.3 Candidate Support and Additional support for The program has processes in The program has processes in Success. candidates is not provided.
-No place to support candidates place to identify and support The program has processes to intervention process is in place who need additional assistance candidates who need additional identify and support candidates when candidates are counseled to meet specific program assistance to meet specific who need additional assistance out of program. standards (content and program standards (content and to meet specific program dispositions) and pass licensure dispositions) and pass licensure standards (content and exams.
-There may or may not exams.
-Additionally, the dispositions) and pass licensure be an intervention process in description describes the exams.
-Processes are applied place to counsel candidate out intervention processes applied when a candidate must be of the program. when a candidate must be counseled out of a program. counseled out of a program.
-Comments:
+The program monitors The program documents The program documents two or The program monitors candidate progression. measures/gateways of more measures/gateways of candidate proficiency from candidate progression by candidate progression by admissions through completion to ensure readiness for licensure. providing criteria for monitoring/assessing at the beginning and exit of preparation. providing explicit criteria for admission, exit, monitoring, and assessing with a focus on candidate development 3.3 Candidate Support and Success.
+The program has processes to identify and support candidates who need additional assistance to meet specific program standards (content and dispositions) and pass licensure exams.
+Processes are applied when a candidate must be counseled out of a program.
+Comments: Additional support for candidates is not provided.
+No intervention process is in place when candidates are counseled out of program.
+The program has processes in place to support candidates who need additional assistance to meet specific program standards (content and dispositions) and pass licensure exams.
+There may or may not be an intervention process in place to counsel candidate out of the program. throughout preparation.
+The program has processes in place to identify and support candidates who need additional assistance to meet specific program standards (content and dispositions) and pass licensure exams.
+Additionally, the description describes the intervention processes applied when a candidate must be counseled out of a program.